fsoncini/octet/octet/src/examples/example_invaderers/README.md

 To control the vampires two functions were added: move_vampires(...) and vampire_attack().
 The first one, after reading the vampires's position from the map, measures the distance between the vampire and the player.
 When in close range the vampire will start moving in the direction of the player, in both directions left or right.
-The function vampire_attack() translates sir Arthur away from the vampire when he is hit, enabling him to loose his amorur without being immediately hit again and prompt the game over.
+The function vampire_attack() translates Sir Arthur away from the vampire when he is hit, enabling him to loose his amorur without being immediately hit again and prompt the game over.
 When the player touches the diamond skull, the condition boss_key.collides_with[ship_sprite] is verified: the method .resize(0) is applied invaderers and vampires and the boss sprite is there initialized and drawn.
-Much like in the case of the vampires and sir Arthur, the boss has different sprites associated to wether he is facing right or left.
+Much like in the case of the vampires and Sir Arthur, the boss has different sprites associated to wether he is facing right or left.
 This mechanism is controlled through a simple mechanism of "if"statements where the method .is_facing_right() is called on the sprites that need this kind of interaction with the environment.
-When the sprites need to turn the simple method swap_sprite is called and the program substitutes the current with a sprite facing in the opposite direction.
+When the sprites need to turn, the simple method swap_sprite is called and the program substitutes the current with a sprite facing in the opposite direction.

 The boss is controlled by the move_boss() function, which incorporates a randomizer float called jumpProb and gives the boss the ability to jump randomly.
 It kicks in when the conditions canBossJump and !isBossJumping are both verified.